Iain Rankin: 2021 Liberal leadership contest

-On February 6, 2021, Rankin was announced the Leader of the Nova Scotia Liberal Party, and premier-designate of Nova Scotia.
+On February 6, 2021, Rankin was announced the leader of the Nova Scotia Liberal Party, and premier-designate of Nova Scotia.

 Premier of Nova Scotia

 On February 23, 2021, Iain Rankin became the 29th Premier of Nova Scotia, succeeding Stephen McNeil following a competitive leadership election.
-Following his election, he called a legislative session to pursue his legislative agenda, including an increase of $100 a month for all adults on income assistance, the largest single increase in the program's history by a large margin, and efforts to address systemic racism and advance equality issues.
+Following his election, he called a legislative session to pursue his legislative agenda, including an increase of $100 a month for all adults on income assistance, the largest single increase in the program's history, and efforts to address systemic racism and advance equality issues.
 These included passage of the Emancipation Day Act, which formally recognizes the day the British Parliament abolished slavery, and the Land Titles Initiative Acceleration Act, a bill that will help speed up the process of settling land titles for people living in historically Black communities.
 Rankin also appointed Andrea Anderson as the province's public service commissioner, the first person of colour to head the commission.

-The Environment Department was renamed Environment and Climate Change to highlight Rankin's commitment to the issue, and all mandate letters to ministers noted the need to consider climate change and for it to factor into their respective policy and program decisions.

 Rankin created new Offices for Equity and Anti-Racism Initiatives, as well as Mental Health and Addictions.

-The new Office of Mental Health and Addictions included new mental health programming, including single brief intervention sessions to provide rapid access to mental health supports, e-mental health options to increase access for Nova Scotians to services and supports, and withdrawal management hubs to support Nova Scotians with substance-related harm and addictions.
-Dr. Sam Hickcox was appointed as the first chief officer of the newly created Office of Mental Health and Addictions.
-Rankin committed to opening the withdrawal management sites across the whole province, characterized as "doing more to help addicts than any other government in the last 20 years."
-The first of several opened in January, of 2022, after Rankin left government.
+Rankin signed a $605 million agreement with the federal government to establish $10 per day childcare in Nova Scotia, by 2026.

 Through the new Office of Equity and Anti-Racism Initiatives, Rankin announced the creation of a working group that would help with race-based data collection.
 The data would be used to help improve equity, inclusion and diversity in health care and address racism.

-During his time in government, Rankin also committed to creating an independent housing entity and to look at modernizing laws and regulations around housing.
+To help address systemic racism in the justice system Rankin announced $4.8 million to establish the African Nova Scotian Justice Institute.